Joint Admission Test for Masters

 The Joint Admission Test for Masters (JAM) is a common admission test conducted every year for admission into Master of Science (M.Sc.) and other post-graduate science programs at Indian Institutes of Technology (IITs), Indian Institute of Science (IISc), Indian Institutes of Information Technology (IIITs) and National Institutes of Technology (NITs), organized by alternating institutes every year.
 JAM has been conducted since 2004.
-The 2021 edition has been organized by Indian Institute of Science.
-JAM 2022, 2023 and 2024 was Organized by Indian Institute of Technology Roorkee, Indian Institute of Technology Guwahati and Indian Institute of Technology Madras respectively.
-JAM 2025 has organized by Indian Institute of Technology Delhi.
+The 2021 edition was organized by Indian Institute of Science.
+JAM 2022, 2023 and 2024 was organized by Indian Institute of Technology Roorkee, Indian Institute of Technology Guwahati and Indian Institute of Technology Madras respectively.
+JAM 2025 was organized by Indian Institute of Technology Delhi.

 Eligibility

 As of 2022, the eligibility criteria for JAM include having a bachelor's degree.
 There is no percentage criteria to apply for the exam.
 The Foreign candidates can also apply for the JAM Exam after having a qualifying degree with the Minimum Educational Qualifications (MEQs) as specified by the Admitting Institute.